Jobim is Alive and Well in Barcelona

 “The Waters of March,” arguably Jobim’s masterpiece, was written in 1972 (he wrote the music and both the Portuguese and English lyrics himself).
 As performed by Alba and Rita, they adhere to the Portuguese version recorded by Jobim and singer Elis Regina in ‘74.
-Joel Frahm confesses to being deeply moved witnessing the girls’ duet in rehearsal (quite evident in the rehearsal video), as well as their later performance onstage: “I can’t tell you how proud I am of having been asked to play with Joan and all of his marvelous young musicians.
+Joel Frahm confesses to being deeply moved witnessing the girls’ duet in rehearsal (quite evident in the rehearsal video posted on YouTube), as well as their later performance onstage: “I can’t tell you how proud I am of having been asked to play with Joan and all of his marvelous young musicians.
 This particular performance brings tears to my eyes every single time I’ve heard it.
 The attention to detail paid by the band and vocalists is second to none.
 The joy and emotion in tandem with the hard work they’ve put in makes them an ensemble like no other I’ve encountered.
 Bravo to Joan and all of the musicians that have gone through this band.”

 In addition to Jobim songs performed and recorded by the full SAJB ensemble, a number of his compositions appear in various editions of the Joan Chamorro presenta… series of albums, with each release showcasing an individual band musican/vocalist, beginning with Andrea Motis in 2010, and continuing with Eva Fernandez, Magali Datzira, Rita Payes, Alba Armengou, Elia Bastida, Carla Motis, and other SAJB members throughout the band’s fourteen years.
 The young singers have all embraced the Brazilian style, which fits in especially well for performances and recordings of the smaller SAJB side groups [2021 update: Alba Armengou has been working on an all-Brazilian album with Chamorro and members of her own quartet, which includes SAJB saxophonist Marcal Perramon].